Tennis at Oslo Hackney

 Finishing on one of their better known tracks, Origins topped off a great gig full of smooth grooves, leaving the audience wondering why Tennis aren’t as famous as they should be.

-For further information about Tennis and future events visit here.
+For further information and future events visit Tennis’s website here.

 Watch the video for Origins here: